royby-cyberark/k8s-course/README.md

   * In EKS, clusters - verify cluster is deleted (is auto deleted)
   * ec2 dashboard, EBS, volumes
     * **NOT AUTO DESTROYED! delete the kubernetes-dynamic-pvc-XXXX (how do you know which one?) - it will be in state=available**
-    * **NOT AUTO DESTROYED! if you're also ran an eks stack, you will see an additional 3 volumes**
+    * **NOT AUTO DESTROYED! if you're also ran an ELK stack, you will see an additional 3 volumes**
     * You can search by tag values, use the cluster name

 ## Changes on EKS